 Deductions are used on a person’s tax return to lower the income they have to pay federal income tax on.
 In Trump’s 2017 bill, the standard deduction for a single filer was increased from $6,350 to $12,200.

-Biden, meanwhile, focuses on those taxpayers who choose to itemize their deductions — which generally, means the wealthy.
+Biden, meanwhile, focused on those taxpayers who choose to itemize their deductions — which generally, means the wealthy.
 He plans to cap the benefit of an itemized deduction to 28% of the value, which will limit the ability of wealthy people and families to cut their tax liability through things like charitable contributions.

 Biden vs. Trump: Capital Gains Taxes

 Capital gains refers to money investors make they sell an asset — for instance, a stock or bond — for more than they bought it for.
 Currently, these gains are taxed at a rate of up to 20%.
 Trump had proposed the idea of lowering this as part of a plan that he said would lower overall middle class tax burdens.

 Biden vs. Trump: Financial Transactions Tax

 Biden has expressed support for a financial transactions tax, but it is not part of the tax plan he has published.
 Trump did not issue any statements on a financial transactions tax, but following Republican party general ideology against raising taxes, it seems reasonable that he did not support it.

 Biden vs. Trump: Trade

 Trade is one of the areas of public policy where the Trump administration did the most in its four years in office.
 Trump dropped out of the Trans Pacific Partnership (TPP), renegotiated the North American Free Trade Agreement (NAFTA) (renaming it the United States-Mexico-Canada Agreement) and engaged in what many call a “trade war” with China.
 Trade is complicated, but generally speaking, Trump has vied to orchestrate trade deals that he determines are best for American companies and workers and forgoing a more cooperative approach.